Client: Fort Point Arts Community

 Artist/ Floating art specialist

-FutureSHORELINE is a temporary water and land based art installation that shows the projected flooding for the Fort Point Channel in Boston, MA, due to sea level rise.
+FutureSHORELINE is a temporary floating and land based installation that shows the projected flooding for the Fort Point Channel in Boston, MA, due to sea level rise, as well as proposed adaptation strategies.
 The different colors and levels visualize expected water levels for the 1% annual chance flood for 2030, 2050 and 2070 based on the latest scientific modeling.
-The land portion of the artwork suggests the height of the proposed landform berm, which is part of the climate adaptation planning for this site
+The land portion of the artwork suggests the height of the proposed landform berm, which is part of the climate adaptation planning for this site.
+This project is the first to ponder on the physical impact that climate adaptation will have on the Boston shoreline and other vulnerable cities.
+As such, it seeks to inform and make this type of information available and understandable to a wide audience.

 The primary goal of this project was to provide site-specific visualization of flood threats to this specific site--a flood pathway to a major neighborhood in Boston--along with the proposed adaptation strategy: a 6 foot berm which will be installed to protect this community from flooding.